Kirk Mee

-Kirk Mee (born March 5, 1939) is a former American football and baseball player and coach.
+Kirk Mee (born March 5, 1939) is an American former football and baseball player and coach.
 He was the head football coach at Defiance College in Defiance, Ohio from 1964 to 1966 and Earlham College in Richmond, Indiana from 1972 to 1973, compiling a career college football coaching record of 21–22–1.

 Mee served in several coaching roles with the Washington Redskins of the National Football League (NFL) and after serving as an assistant football coach at the University of Wisconsin–Madison from 1967 to 1969.

+Before his coaching career, Mee competed on the football, baseball, and track and field teams at Wilmington College in Ohio.